jasonrbriggs/stomp.py/docs/source/index.rst

 Stomp.py |release| documentation
 ================================

-Stomp.py was created by `Jason R Briggs <http://jasonrbriggs.com>`_ and contributed to by a number of fine folks (see `here <https://github.com/jasonrbriggs/stomp.py/blob/master/CONTRIBUTORS>`_ for contributors prior to the move to github, and `here <https://github.com/jasonrbriggs/stomp.py/graphs/contributors>`_ for those after).
+Stomp.py was created by `Jason R Briggs <http://jasonrbriggs.com>`_ and contributed to by a number of fine folks (see `here <http://jasonrbriggs.github.io/stomp.py/intro.html#contributors>`_ for more info).
 You can view outstanding issues, and find further info, on the `Github project page <http://github.com/jasonrbriggs/stomp.py>`_.
 Unit test coverage reports can be found `here <http://jasonrbriggs.github.io/stomp.py/htmlcov/>`_.

 NOTE: the examples in this documentation are largely written using version 1.1 of the stomp protocol: `<http://stomp.github.io/stomp-specification-1.1.html>`_.
 Please check the `API documentation <http://jasonrbriggs.github.io/stomp.py/stomp.html#module-stomp.protocol>`_ for protocols 1.0 or 1.2, if you need to use a different version.

-**If you find this project useful, why not `buy me a coffee <https://www.paypal.me/jasonrbriggs>`_**.
+**If you find this project useful**, why not `buy me a coffee <https://www.paypal.me/jasonrbriggs>`_.

 Contents: